mherweg/d-laser-fgtools/README.md

 I used this to generate stg lines for hundreds of churches and castles.
 The input.osm  file is downloaded from http://overpass-turbo.eu It will be good for churches, chimneys, wind-power generators, fuel tanks, ... because the heading does not matter.
-It is not good for soccer fields of filling stations which need correct heading/alignment.
+It is not good for soccer fields of fuel stations which need correct heading/alignment.

 here is an exampele query for overpass-turbo.eu